ryxu-xo/ryxu-xo-autoplay/README.md

 }
 ```

+## Lavalink Client Integration

+This package works with **any Lavalink client**.
+Here are integration examples for different clients:

-## Euralink Integration
+### Euralink Integration

-This package is designed to work seamlessly with Euralink.
-Here's a complete integration example:
+> **Note**: Euralink has its own autoplay system - this is just a test implementation.

 ```javascript
 const { Euralink } = require('ryxu-xo-euralink');